davidboukari/lvm/README.md

 # Set directly a size for an LV
 lvextend -L 15G /dev/mapper/centos-root

+# Increase  +15G a size for an LV
+lvextend -L +15G /dev/mapper/centos-root

+# Set 100%   a size for an LV
+lvextend -l 100 /dev/mapper/centos-root

 # if ext4 resize2fs of xfs_grow if xfs
 resize2fs  /dev/centos/root